Timothy Omundson: Career

-1992-2014: Roles roles and Psych
+1992–2014: Recurring roles and Psych

-Omundson played a recurring role as Eli on the syndicated series Xena: Warrior Princess (1999-2000), and then appeared as Sean Potter on the CBS television series Judging Amy (2000-2005).
+Omundson played a recurring role as Eli on the syndicated series Xena: Warrior Princess (1999–2000) and then appeared as Sean Potter on the CBS television series Judging Amy (2000–2005).

 He also played a major character in the 2006 series Psych where he portrayed Detective Carlton Lassiter.
 This also includes three television movies based on the series produced by the USA Network called Psych: The Movie in 2017, Psych 2: Lassie Come Home in 2020, and Psych 3: This Is Gus which was released in November 2021.

-2015-Present: Breakthrough
+2015–present: Breakthrough

 In 2014 Omundson had a guest role on The CW's Supernatural especially written for him, the role of the biblical Cain.

 From 2015 to 2016, Omundson played King Richard on the ABC musical series Galavant.

 Omundson voiced the character Aric Jorgan in the 2011 MMORPG Star Wars: The Old Republic.
 Aric Jorgan is the first companion for the Republic Trooper class.

 In 2023, Omundson appeared in Percy Jackson and the Olympians as Hephaestus, the Greek God of Forges and blacksmiths.
 Like Omundson, the character Hephaestus is disabled and uses a cane to walk.

 Personal life

-Omundson lives in Los Angeles, California with his wife, Allison, and their two daughters born 2002 and 2004.
+Omundson lives in Los Angeles, California, with his wife, Allison, and their two daughters born 2002 and 2004.